troclaux/notes/aws.md

     - TIP: EB S => S ingle instance
   - s3: object storage with scalability and durability

-## Amazon FSx

-> fully managed service that allows you to launch high-performance file systems in the cloud

-- amazon FSx for Windows File Server: for windoes-based applications that require SMB protocol and Active Directory integration
-- amazon FSx for Lustre: used for machine learning, analytics, video processing, financial modeling
-  - high performance computing
-  - scalable file storage
-  - lustre = linux + cluster

 ## amazon managed blockchain

 > fully managed service that makes it easy to create, manage and scale blockchain networks